demersdesigns/baseplate/README.md

     * JS - Javascript is run through JSHint and any errors are returned to the console.
     * SASS - SCSS files are compiled into CSS
     * Includes - HTML includes are compiled and saved in the root application.
+    * LSG - Generates a [living styleguide](http://livingstyleguide.org/) based on the SASS partials and corresponding markdown documentation files
     * Any HTML, INC, SCSS, or JS file updates will trigger a reload of the browser.
     * Errors in JS and CSS will output to the command line.
 * The production tasks include: